Fast tree-based algorithms for DBSCAN for low-dimensional data on GPUs: Tree-based algorithms

 \subsection{FDBSCAN}

 \fdbscan (``fused'' DBSCAN) fuses tree traversal with the \unionfind algorithm.
 It uses a bounding volume hierarchy (BVH), a structure commonly used in computer graphics for ray tracing, for the search index.
 While any tree can be used, BVH has been shown to be very efficient for low-dimensional data on GPUs.
-Linear BVH, such as the algorithm proposed in~\cite{karras2012}, has been demonstrated to be efficient and has low data and thread divergence.
+Linear BVH (LBVH) (e.g., ~\cite{karras2012}), are well suited for GPUs, with low data and thread divergence during both construction and traversal.

-The parallelization is done over points of the dataset, with each thread assigned a single point.
-The tree search is executed for every point with the radius $\eps$ in a batched mode, i.e., with all threads launching at the same time.
-Each thread executes a top-down traversal, finding all the neighbors within distance $\eps$ of its assigned point, and executes \union.

-For the determination of the core points in the preprocessing phase, we use the recommendation from the previous Section.
-Specifically, the tree traversal of a thread is terminated early once a sufficient number of neighbors ($\ge \minpts$) is encountered.
+The parallelization is done over all points of a dataset, with each thread assigned a single point.
+The neighbor search is executed in bulk (i.e., with all threads launching at the same time).
+The threads are sorted using space-filling curve to reduce data and execution divergence during the traversal.
+Each thread executes a stack-less top-down traversal.
+In the preprocessing phase, we use the recommendation from the previous Section, terminating the traversal of a thread once a $\minpts$ neighbors are encountered.
+In the main phase, the algorithm executes \union operation when a new neighbor is found, without storing said neighbor.

 We use an additional optimization in the main phase.
 In \Cref{a:fdbscan}, the algorithm can be seen as operating on the edges of the adjacency graph.
-As the results of $\union(x,y)$ and $\union(y,x)$ are identical, it is sufficient to process each edge only once.
+As the results of $\union(x,y)$ and $\union(y,x)$ are identical from a cluster membership perspective, it is sufficient to process each edge only once.
 To facilitate this, we introduced a new hierarchy traversal algorithm.
-Given a thread corresponding to a point with index $i$, a part of the tree corresponding to the leaf nodes with indices less than $i$ is hidden from the thread.
+Given a thread corresponding to a point with index $i$, a subtree corresponding to the leaf nodes with indices less than $i$ is hidden from the thread.
 This way, the thread avoids entering the subtrees with lower leaf indices, guaranteeing that all the found neighbors would have indices $j > i$, thus guaranteeing that each pair of neighboring points is processed exactly once. \Cref{f:pair_traversal} demonstrates the tree mask for a thread corresponding to index 4.
 The thread would stay in the right subtree of the root, skipping the left subtree entirely.
 The advantages of such an approach include fewer memory accesses used during the traversal, reduced number of distance computations, and reduced number of \unionfind operations.